 How regularly do students come for lessons?

 Most of my students come for an hour lesson weekly.
-This helps keep students focused and gives them a regular structure, and also allows me to keep an eye that bad habits aren’t creeping in!
+This helps keep you focused and gives a regular structure, and also allows me to keep an eye that bad habits aren’t creeping in!
 That said, I understand that not everybody can make weekly lessons, so individual arrangements can be made.
-If you’re able to come on weekday mornings or early afternoon I’m usually able to be more flexible.
+If you can come on weekday mornings or early afternoon I’m usually able to be more flexible.

 Where do you teach?

 Lessons are currently online only due to COVID.

 Lessons are £36 for an hour, £30 for 45 minutes. £20 for 30 mins (recommended for younger students only).

 Yes, I’ve taught workshops on Beginner Ukulele and Strumming for Ukulele.
 Please get in touch if you’d like to enquire about workshops.

 Do I need my own instrument?

 Yes.
 You are welcome to borrow or try out my instruments for the first lesson or two, just to get a feel for it, but after that you will need to buy your own instrument.
 To progress and get the most enjoyment out of playing you really need an instrument to practice and play with between lessons.
 You can pick up a decent ukulele for £25 upward – just beware of the really cheap bright coloured ones!
 (See below for more info).
 Naturally, for a guitar you can expect to spend more, depending on size and type of guitar (you may find this article helpful).